Tadeo Allende

-Tadeo Allende (born 20 February 1999) is an Argentine professional footballer who plays as a winger for Major League Soccer club Inter Miami on loan from Spanish club Celta de Vigo.
+Tadeo Allende (born 20 February 1999) is an Argentine professional footballer who plays as a winger for Major League Soccer club Inter Miami.

-Allende also holds an Italian passport.

 Career

 Instituto

 Born in Mina Clavero, Córdoba, Allende began his career with hometown side CA Juventud Unida before joining Instituto's youth sides in 2017; initially a striker, he would progress in the youth categories as a winger.
 In March 2021, he signed his first professional contract with the latter club, being promoted to the first team.

 Allende made his senior debut on 13 March 2021, starting in a 0–0 Primera Nacional away draw against Defensores de Belgrano.

 Godoy Cruz

 On 20 January 2022, Allende moved to Primera División side Godoy Cruz on a one-year loan deal, with a buyout clause.
 He made his debut in the category on 11 February, starting in a 1–1 home draw against Tigre.

 On 14 June 2022, Godoy Cruz bought 50% of Allende's economic rights for a rumoured fee of US$ 300,000, with Allende signing a contract until 2026.
 He scored his first professional goal on 2 July, netting the winner in a 1–0 home success over Colón.

 A regular starter during the 2023 season, Allende scored ten goals during the year, only missing out a few matches due to a knee injury.